nldlabs/nlddoc/docs/Deployment/index.md

 # Deployment

-Deploy your nlddoc site to any static hosting platform.
+Deploy your fastdocs site to any static hosting platform.
 Choose the one that fits your needs.

 ## Overview

-nlddoc builds a static site that works anywhere:
+fastdocs builds a static site that works anywhere:
 - ✅ No server-side rendering needed
 - ✅ No databases or backends
 - ✅ Just HTML, CSS, and JavaScript